Difference Between Direct Tax and Indirect Tax

 Direct tax refers to all those taxes which are directly borne by the person and incidence of such tax does not passes to the other person whereas indirect tax refers to all those taxes which are not directly borne by the person and incidence of such tax passes to the other person i.e., to end consumer.

-Direct taxes are directly collected by the government from individuals or companies.
-A direct tax is imposed on individuals and the liability to pay that tax is on that individual, the individual cannot pass on that tax to any other individual.
+The government directly collects direct taxes from individuals or companies.
+A direct tax is imposed on individuals and the liability to pay that tax is on that individual; the individual cannot pass on that tax to any other individual.
 In a way, the direct tax is relatively less burden on an individual as the quantum of the payment is decided by the income level of that individual.

 What is Indirect Tax?

 Indirect taxes, on the other hand, are kind of taxes collected by the manufacturers or sellers or goods or services and paid to the government.
-The various intermediaries pass that tax to the consumers which it paid to the government in the first place.
-The chances of evading indirect taxes are lesser than that of direct taxes as in case of indirect taxes the taxes are already embedded in the prices of goods and services sold.
+The various intermediaries pass that tax to the consumers, which is paid to the government in the first place.
+The chances of evading indirect taxes are lesser than that of direct taxes, as, in case of indirect taxes, the taxes are already embedded in the prices of goods and services sold.

 The key differences are as follows –

-- The liability of direct tax is solely on the individual and it cannot be passed on to any other entity whereas indirect taxes are passed on to the consumers by the manufacturers.
+- The liability of direct tax is solely on the individual, and it cannot be passed on to any other entity.
+In contrast, indirect taxes are passed on to the consumers by the manufacturers.

 - The direct tax creates fewer burdens on an individual since the deciding factor is the income of the individual.
 But indirect taxes create more burden as it is not related to income but depend on the purchase of goods and services.

 - A direct tax can be evaded if there is a lack of proper administration of the collection procedure, but indirect tax cannot be avoided.